pysplash/dog-paddle/docs/users-consumers.md

-# User personas - Learners and Creators
+# Consumers: Creators, Makers, and Learners

 Users want to learn Python and create applications for personal use.